PSHE at St. Anne’s

-At St Anne’s, we believe that personal, social, health education (PSHE), enables children to become healthy, independent and responsible members of society.
+The teaching of PSHE at St. Anne's supports our school aim to nurture and develop our pupils' communication skills giving them the power to control their future.
+We believe that personal, social, health education (PSHE), enables children to become healthy, independent and responsible members of society.
 We attempt to provide children with the tools to understand how they are developing personally and socially and whilst doing so allow them to be able to successfully tackle many of the moral, social and cultural issues that are part of growing up.
 In using ‘Every Child Matters’ as a foundation on which to develop the children’s PSHE skills we aim to focus on well-being to enable children and young people to embrace change, feel positive about themselves and enjoy healthy, safe, responsible and fulfilled lives.
 In terms of economic well-being and financial capability, we aim to teach young people to develop as questioning and informed consumers and learn to manage their money and finances effectively.

 We want our children to be confident, self-motivated individuals who understand their rights and responsibilities within a diverse multi-cultural society.

 Through PSHE, we aim for all learners to:

 Last year, we began using Picture News throughout KS1 and KS2.
 Picture News is the simple yet brilliant new resource that enables schools to encourage children to question what they hear and read, to think around key issues and topics and develop ‘healthy’ news mindsets.
 It also our British Values tangible for our children.